Jason’s Priorities

 Public Safety

 The safety of every Pasadena resident will always be a top priority for me.
-As a father of two, I believe every family deserves to live in a safe, secure neighborhood, and that starts with responsive, community-centered leadership.
-I strongly support smart, accountable policing through the Police Oversight Commission, ensuring our officers have both the training and the trust they need to protect our community effectively.
-I’ve worked directly with the Pasadena Police Department to institute monthly crime statistic reporting by Council District, so residents and city leaders have access to transparent, actionable data.
+As a father of two, I believe every family deserves to live in a safe, secure neighborhood.
+That starts with responsive, community-centered leadership.
+I strongly support smart, accountable policing in partnership with the Community Police Oversight Commission, which helps to ensure that our officers have both the training and the trust they need to protect our community effectively.
+I’ve worked directly with the Pasadena Police Department to institute monthly crime statistic reports by Council District, so residents and city leaders have access to transparent, actionable data.
 I also successfully advocated for increased uniform and undercover patrols in key areas of District 7, as well as increased traffic enforcement at high-risk intersections.
 I also persuaded my council colleagues to prioritize multiple District 7 streets in the city’s Pedestrian Safety Action Plan.
 I’m committed to ensuring public safety for everyone in Pasadena.

 Response to Washington